JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Examples are: Neural networks, statistics and data science.

 ## Pipelining
 Pipelinig Breaks down a process into a series of subtasks.
 Output of one task feeds into the input of another task.
 Subtasks are dependent on each other, which can be a disadavantage.
-Pipelining also happens in multi core processors when using parallel processing (kind of idk).
+Pipelining also happens in multi core processors when using parallel processing (kind of idk, might be the same thing).

 Examples are: Blocked, running and waiting states in a processor queue.